Anyaoma/Trading-Sytem-Creation-and-Optimization/03_Variation of Input Parameters/README.md

 <img width="1917" height="900" alt="image" src="https://github.com/user-attachments/assets/4b096c18-f9d2-494e-b906-eed3684d6334" />
 <img width="1453" height="885" alt="image" src="https://github.com/user-attachments/assets/61543e01-6162-4610-ae73-62d68f05a222" />

 With the fast SMA set to 17, the slow SMA set to 20, and the lookback value set to 10, one gets an equity curve on a slightly steadier path than before.
 This result is confirmed with the underwater drawdown which quickly recovers after every drawdown.
-The biggest drawdown is
+The biggest drawdown is 1.56%, which is relatively smaller than 2.7% we achieved earlier in section (2_Commission and slippage) with the non-optimised input parameters (5/10/10).

+A closer look at the